 Because of this, the Austrian Winegrowers Association has developed an online tool for measuring sustainable practices in the domestic wine sector.
 This allows Austrian vintners to make self-assessments and, in a further step, apply for sustainability certification.

-We have subjected us this certification process and received the certificate for “Sustainable produced wine from Austria”.
-In the future, our labels will carry this information as well.
+We have subjected us this certification process and receive the certificate for “Sustainably Produced Wine from Austria” year after year from the inspection body Lacon GmbH.
+Our labels also bear this information.